zth/rescript-relay/rescript-relay-documentation/docs/tutorial/intro.md

 This tutorial assumes a fair familiarity with React.
 If you’re still new to React, we suggest going through the [React tutorial](https://reactjs.org/tutorial/) and working with React until you’re comfortable with creating components, passing props, and using the basic hooks such as `useState`.
 The tutorial is based on the Web, but Relay also works great with React Native.

-This tutorial is built with TypeScript, so [very basic knowledge of TypeScript](https://www.typescriptlang.org/docs/) is helpful as well — you don’t need to know anything beyond declaring and importing types and annotating functions.
-Relay can also be used with the Flow type system or without a type system.
+This tutorial is built with ReScript, so [very basic knowledge of ReScript](https://rescript-lang.org/docs/manual/latest/introduction) is helpful as well.

 :::info
 **IMPORTANT**: The tutorial is meant to be gone through in order, as the exercises build on each other.
 You’ll be making incremental changes to an example app, so later section won’t make sense if you haven’t done the earlier sections.